withastro/astro/CODE_OF_CONDUCT.md

 - To stay inclusive:

   - Refer to someone by their expressed name.
-Do not use your own nicknames for someone.
+Don't use your own nicknames for someone (unless you're friends with established trust).
   - Refer to someone by their expressed pronouns.
 If this wasn't expressed, use `they/them`.
   - If you sense hesitancy in someone's participation, make it clear that you're happy they're participating.
   - Advocate for someone if you see that they're being dismissed.